AsturPHP/containers-kata/README.md

-# PHP Skeleton
+# Containers Kata

-Example of PHP Project with Composer, Namespaces, and PHPUnit ready to complete any Kata!
+Example of PHP Project with Composer, Namespaces, and PHPUnit ready to complete Containers Kata!

+The description of the Kata can be accessible in `Kata.es.md`

 ## Composer

-To execute the test, you need to install phpunit and the rest of the dependencies.
+To execute the tests, you need to install phpunit and the rest of the dependencies.
 We can archive that using composer

 ```php